TOTAL BONUSES:

 Each Way: Horse betting terms each way means that you are betting on a single horse and a single race, but on two possibilities: Your horse may finish as the first, or in any of the positions offered in that race.
 As long as the horse finishes in the top 3, you get paid.
 In other words, this is actually a “show” bet.
 However, it is still a little different from the show bet because, in some races, you will still qualify for a payout even if your horse finishes as the fourth.
 This depends on the race type and runway length.

 Handicap/Handicap Race: Each horse is unique: They have different weights, performances, and track records.
-As a result, each horse has a different chance of winning a race.
+As a result, each horse has a different chance of winning a race given by the sports betting exchanges.
 For example, if a specific horse is heavier than the rest of the horses in a race, it has a “handicap”.
 A handicap race is betting on whether the horse will be able to overcome this handicap and still win the race (or finish in top 3).
 These races pay more than regular ones as their odds are higher.

 Quinella: This is very similar to the exacta betting, but with an important difference: You do not need to determine the winning order.
 You pick two horses and as long as they are the first and second ones to finish the race, you win the bet.